 Pristine coral reefs and blue holes - snorkel the third largest fringing reef in the world and a 200ft saltwater blue hole in the middle of the sand flats!
 From cruising Caribbean reef, blacknose and sharpnose sharks to gliding eagle rays, resting southern stingrays and schooling reef fish, these trips are not to be underestimated.

 Expansive mangrove forests, seagrass, sand and mud flats - Andros has a 1.5million acre national park on the west side that is basically an enormous breeding and nursery ground for baby fish, invertebrates, turtles and of course sharks.
 Baby bull sharks and critically endangered smalltooth sawfish are just a couple of the species that grow up in the vast creek system, who knows what we'll bump into on a day searching the endless flats!

 A deep oceanic trench that reaches eerie depths of 2000m is just a few kilometres off the reef.
 It is here where some of the earths greatest pelagic predators reside, from sperm and beaked whales to oceanic whitetips, silky sharks and a host of big game fish such as Mahi-Mahi and Sailfish!
 There is nothing more adventurous than exploring the unknown, particularly when it might result in an encounter first for many of us!

 Most importantly, Andros is home to the critically endangered smalltooth sawfish (Pristis pectinata), with sightings from new born pups through to large adults in the creeks and back-country.
 One of our expedition days will be dedicated to searching for this elusive ray.
 Any sighting, however brief contributes important data, revealing more about this incredible species secrets and hopefully aid in its population recovery.

-Our team will offer short (15-30min) lectures each evening, subjects may include:
+Our team regularly offer short (15-30min) lectures, subjects may include: